-"That's way more entertaining that this," she says.
+"That's way more entertaining than this," she says.

-A cowgirl with painted-on freckles and a giant, gold cross dangling between her huge breasts stops in front of our table and sets down our drinks, which are in giant tin cups that seem impractical for real cowboys to carry.
+A cowgirl with painted-on freckles and a giant, gold cross dangling between her huge breasts stops in front of our table and sets down our drinks, which are in giant tin cups, which seem impractical for real cowboys to carry.